pluto-lang/pluto/docs/dev_guide/extend-sdk.en.md

 In the `src/clients/aws` directory of `@plutolang/pluto`, create an `snsQueue.ts` file.
 The file and the class it contains are usually named after the component and the type.

 In this file, the `SNSQueue` class implements the `IQueueClient` interface using the AWS SDK.
 When calling the `PublishCommand` in the aws-sdk, the ARN of the SNS topic needs to be specified.
-Here, the ARN is constructed by concatenating the required parameters obtained from the environment variables, which are set in the aws `runtime.ts` of `@plutolang/pluto-infra`.
+Here, the ARN is constructed by concatenating the required parameters obtained from the environment variables, which are set in the `queue.sns.ts` of `@plutolang/pluto-infra`.

 _Currently, there is no effective solution on how to transfer the information generated during compilation to the runtime for effective use._